miracleflame/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/vtmbsdk-readme.txt

 * Photoshop and Paint.NET texture plugins (the crew of authors)
 * LipSync/VCD Editor (Valve's FacePoser modification, extended by Psycho-A)
 * Create a New Mod Wizard (custom script, written by Psycho-A)
+* 4GB Exe Patcher (patch for 64-bit OS, developed by NTCore)

 --------------------